BadVR/BleWinrtDll/readme.md

+* this repo is in the middle of an overhaul, and likely will not currently build

 # UWP BLE packed as C++ winrt dll

 To try it out in Unity, open the project "BleWinrtDll Unity" in Unity.
 Then start the scene "Assets/Scenes/Demo.scene".